-He answered in a low voice: "Don't you know it is?"
-The monstrous thought came into my mind as I perused the fixed eyes and the saturnine face, that this was a spirit, not a man.
+He answered in a low voice: "Don't you know it is?" the tunnel's mouth, and looked all about it, as if something were The monstrous thought came into my mind as I perused the fixed eyes and the saturnine face, that this was a spirit, not a man.
 I have speculated since, whether there may have been infection in his mind.

 In my turn, I stepped back.
 But in making the action, I detected in his eyes some latent fear of me.
 This put the monstrous thought to flight.

-"You look at me," I said, forcing a smile, "as if you had a dread of me."
+"You look at me," I said, forcing a smile, "as if you had a dread of me." dread of me."
 "I was doubtful," he returned, "whether I had seen you before."
 "Where?"
 He pointed to the red light he had looked at.